hanabi/hanabi.github.io/variant-specific/Pink.md

 ### The Pink Fix Promise (PFP)

-* First, see the section
+* First, see the section on the *[Pink Fix Clue (on 1's)](#the-pink-fix-clue-on-1s)*
-* In pink variants, number 1 clues will also touch pink cards.
-In these situations, some of the true 1's will be played, and then the team must give a *Fix Clue* before the other pink cards are misplayed.
 * Normally, *Pink Promise* only applies when a pink card is the focus of a clue.
-However, as an exception, *Pink Promise* also applies to a *Fix Clue* that stop a card marked with a number 1 clue from misplaying.
+However, as an exception, *Pink Promise* also applies to a *Pink Fix Clue* that stops a card marked with a number 1 clue from misplaying.
 * For example, in a 3-player game:
   * Alice clues number 1 to Bob, touching three 1's in slot 1, slot 2, and slot 3.
   * Bob plays slot 3 and it is a red 1.